fabiospagnuolo1995/fe-assessment/README.md

 -Typescript.\
 -HTML.\
 -CSS.\
-Node v20.15.0
+Node v20.15.0.\
-npm v10.7.0
+npm v10.7.0.\

 # Approach
-I focused my attention on applying an optimization technique to reduce the number of api calls when writing to the input (debounce technique)
+I focused my attention on applying an optimization technique to reduce the number of api calls when writing to the input (debounce technique).\
-Realize and use a custom hooks
+Realize and use a custom hooks.\
-BEM for css class names
+BEM for css class names.\

 # Improvements
 Apply virtualization/infinite scrolling or server pagination to results dropdown component in order to optimize performance